 Macon Volunteer Clinic

 Macon Volunteer Clinic (MVC) is a nonprofit organization founded in 2002 to provide health care to the working uninsured people of Macon and Bibb County.
-It was modeled after a clinic on Hilton Head Island that began offering free care there in the 1990s.
-The mission of the MVC is to provide the medically underserved in Macon with excellent health care in an atmosphere of caring and compassion.
+It was modeled after a clinic on Hilton Head Island that began offering free care there in the 1990's.
+The mission of MVC is to provide the medically underserved in Macon with excellent health care in an atmosphere of caring and compassion.
 We make every effort to complement the existing services offered through the clinics of the county hospital and the health department.
-There are no charges for the services received at the Clinic; diagnostic lab and X-rays as well as many prescription medications are given to our patients once they qualify for our care.
+There are no charges for the services received at the Clinic; this includes primary medical appointments, dental hygiene and restorative dental care, lab analysis, non-narcotic prescription medications, x-rays, cancer screenings, eye exams, GYN exams, dietary counseling, mental health therapy, dermatology, and outpatient surgery.
 The Clinic operates with many volunteers from many different professions, and we rely heavily on students, staff and faculty from Mercer, especially from the Mercer University School of Medicine.

 Activities and Accomplishments